Resucits555/BASM-Compiler/README.md

 # Syntax

 Sections are marked with the "section" keyword, followed by it's name: ".text", ".data", ".bss".
-Section marks have to be at the start of the line, no indentation is allowed.
+Section marks must be at the start of the line with no indentation allowed.

 ## .data section

-This section contains initialised writeable data.<br>
+This section contains initialised modifiable data.
 The syntax in this section looks like this:<br>
 [static] \<size> [\<name>] = \<value><br><br>